ryanallen/words-of-my-perfect-teacher/README.md

 *jam mgon kong sprul blo gros mtha' yas* (1813 - 1899) was a great teacher of the non-sectarian movement and was responsible, with Jamyang Khyentse Wangpo, for compiling several great collections of teachings and practices from all traditions, including the *Treasury of Rediscovered Teachings* (*rin chen gter mdzod*).

 ## Jetsun Mila
 *rje brtsun mi la* (1040 - 1123), Tibet's great yogī and poet, whose biography and spiritual songs are among the best loved works in Tibetan Buddhism.
-One of the foremost disciples of [Marpa](#marpa), he is among the great masters at the origin of the [Kagyupa](#kagyupa) school.
+One of the foremost disciples of [Mārpa](#mārpa), he is among the great masters at the origin of the [Kagyupa](#kagyupa) school.

 ## Jigten Sumgon
 "Jigten Sumgon and the Drikung lineage are best known for the set of teachings known as The Five Profound Paths of Mahāmudrā.
 Some of Jigten Sumgon's sayings were collected by Sherab Jungne into what is known as the Gongchig (Wylie transliteration: dgongs gcig, "the single intention") a profound philosophical compendium that further developed in commentary works written in following generations.
 Some of Jigten Sumgon's teachings were collected by another disciple into what is known as The Heart of the Great Vehicle's Teachings (theg chen bstan pa'i snying po)." [src](https://en.wikipedia.org/wiki/Jigten_Sumg%C3%B6n)